rufinogs/Robotics_Project/index.md

 </div>
 <br> <br/>

 I do another code using The VFF Algorithm in a better way. using it in a more efficient way.
-In this video you seee it.
+In this video you can see it.
 <br> <br/>
 <div align="center">
 <pre>